 2. Refine Your Site Structure

-Think about how your website is put together.
+Think about how your website comes together.
 Every website has some sort of hierarchy, and how you group and categorize your content can affect how Google “reads” it.
-This article on flat versus deep website hierarchies does a great job explaining how you can organize information on your site.
+This article on flat versus deep website hierarchies explains how you can organize information on your site.

 The below visual is also an excellent example.